mbredel/thesis-template/README.md

 ##### Two-sided vs. one-sided

-The default output of the LaTeX thesis template a two-sided style that also has to be printet that way.
+The default output of the LaTeX thesis template is a two-sided style that also has to be printet that way.
 In case you want to print one-sided only, you have to remove the _twoside_ option in the _\documentclass_ definition at line 35:

 ```
 \documentclass[ openright,titlepage,numbers=noenddot,headinclude,%